Carnation Revolution: Revolution

 Hostilities in Lisbon are considered to have ended after the end of the siege of GDS when Fernando da Silva Pais, its last director-general, removed, in the presence of commander Luís Costa Correia, the portraits of Salazar, Caetano, and Tomás from the wall of his office.

 The movement still had to ensure the control of all Portugal however, given the resistance by local authorities in other district capitals, the revolution in Lisbon had no practical effects in those districts as the former regime's authorities were still in place there.
 That was the case of Coimbra where only on 30 April, with the direct involvement of the military, after a four-day siege of the GDS branch in Coimbra headquarters, the new democratic powers were constituted at the university, the city, at the civil government of the district and at the municipalities belonging to it.
 (Note: The siege begun at 22:00 on 26 April by civilians who were soon surrounded by local forces of the Public Security Police still loyal to the former regime, only on the following day at dawn with the arrival of some forces of the military were the police overwhelmed, that was not the case however with the GDS, which only surrendered two days after the arrival of elite units commanded by Lieutenant colonel Rafael Durão on the 28th.)

 During the siege of the GDS headquarters, at 20:15 on 25 April, GDS authorities started shooting warning shots towards the crowd outside the building, killing four civilians and injuring 45.
 That same evening and the following days, several GDS personnel were arrested.
 At 21:20 the same evening, a low level GDS staff member, was shot dead by MFA forces.
 (Note: António Lage, a low level member of staff, was, together with another worker, the only people still inside the HQ, having high level workers and agents already run away.
 He was shot dead by sieging forces for running away after he had surrendered himself once he heard shouts of civilians demanding for his execution in retribution for the deaths of four people.)
-A member of the shock police was also shot dead at the Luís de Camões square by the MFAs when in a misunderstanding, they started targeting a motorcade of police cars which the agent was part of.
+A member of the shock police was also shot dead at the Luís de Camões square by the MFAs when in a misunderstanding, they started targeting a motorcade of police cars of which the agent was part.
 The identities of the perpetrators of all these deaths are still unknown.